hyosungjoo/group-level-XAI/README.md

 # Introduction
 This project aims to develop a method for obtaining the group-level interpretation of EEG signals using a compact convolutional neural network (CNN).
 The group-level analysis comprises three procedures: feature extraction, clustering of convolutional filters, and selective interpretation of task-relevant clusters.
 The source code includes clustering of convolutional filters and selective interpretation.
-Feature extraction procedure can vary depending on the model and task, so you can make the your own feature extraction code using a model interpretability library (e.g., Captum).
+Feature extraction procedure can vary depending on the model and task, so you can make your feature extraction code using a model interpretability library (e.g., Captum).
 The source code for feature extraction is available upon reasonable request.

 # Requirements
 * MATLAB >= 2021a